hassan-salloum/eCPPTv2_Exam_Review-2021/README.md

 > Also, if you are not in a hurry try to done all the “offensive learning path” with TryHackMe

-> Prepare to the battle with chocolates and snacks like a war for few days
+> Prepare for the battle with some chocolates and snacks, act like you are in a war for few days

 > Prepare your CheatSheet, and you can use mine *https://github.com/hassan-salloum/CheatSheet-Pentester